ltl3A87/starter-academic/content/home/experience.md

   company_url = ""
   location = "Hong Kong"
   date_start = "2020-08-03"
-  date_end = ""
+  date_end = "2021-06-11"
-  description = """Under the supervision from Professor Raymond, Wong, we propose two novel models: HetGCN and HetGNN-att based on heterogeneous graph neural network to fuse context-based method and social-content based method to predict whether a post from Twitter or Weibo is fake or not.
-Our models improve the performance on fake news detection task by approximately 4% compared to the previous baselines.
-And we want to further boost the explainability of our model to make everyone understand the apparent patterns of fakenews on social network.
+  description = """Under the supervision from Professor Raymond, Wong, we propose a novel Transformer-based model: HetTransformer to solve the fake news detection problem on social networks, which utilizes the encoder-decoder structure of Transformer to capture the structural information of news propagation patterns.
+We first capture the local heterogeneous semantics of news, post, and user entities in social networks.
+Then, we apply Transformer to capture the global structural representation of the propagation patterns in social networks for fake news detection.
+Experiments on three real-world datasets demonstrate that our model is able to outperform the state-of-the-art baselines in fake news detection.

-  We are going to submit a paper to ICDM in June.
+  We have submitted a paper to ICDM in June.
   """

 [[experience]]